lakshay8000/ping-pong-game/readme.md

 ## Contributing

 Contributions are welcome!
 Whether you want to report a bug, suggest a feature, or submit a pull request, please feel free to do so.
 Together, we can make this game even better!

+## LICENSE:

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.